SHIRO-SAN-UA/browserstack_test-1/ReadMe.md

 ## Usage
 1. Clone repo and install all dependencies.
-2. Update wdio.conf.js with your actual Browaserstack credentials
+2. Update wdio.conf.js with your actual Browserstack credentials
-3. This project is set up to run Pixel 3 as a default and Galaxy S10 as an additional testing device.
+4. This project is set up to run Pixel 3 as a default and Galaxy S10 as an additional testing device.
 Change, or add more devices in wdio.conf.js.

 ## Structure
 1. This project uses POM model